Aspect-oriented programming

 In computing, aspect-oriented programming (AOP) is a programming paradigm that aims to increase modularity by allowing the separation of cross-cutting concerns.
-It does so by adding behavior to existing code (an advice) without modifying the code itself, instead separately specifying which code is modified via a "pointcut" specification, such as "log all function calls when the function's name begins with 'set'".
-This allows behaviors that are not central to the business logic (such as logging) to be added to a program without cluttering the code core to the functionality.
+It does so by adding behavior to existing code (an advice) without modifying the code, instead separately specifying which code is modified via a "pointcut" specification, such as "log all function calls when the function's name begins with 'set'".
+This allows behaviors that are not central to the business logic (such as logging) to be added to a program without cluttering the code of core functions.

 AOP includes programming methods and tools that support the modularization of concerns at the level of the source code, while aspect-oriented software development refers to a whole engineering discipline.

-Aspect-oriented programming entails breaking down program logic into distinct parts (so-called concerns, cohesive areas of functionality).
-Nearly all programming paradigms support some level of grouping and encapsulation of concerns into separate, independent entities by providing abstractions (e.g., functions, procedures, modules, classes, methods) that can be used for implementing, abstracting and composing these concerns.
+Aspect-oriented programming entails breaking down program logic into cohesive areas of functionality (so-called concerns).
+Nearly all programming paradigms support some level of grouping and encapsulation of concerns into separate, independent entities by providing abstractions (e.g., functions, procedures, modules, classes, methods) that can be used for implementing, abstracting, and composing these concerns.
 Some concerns "cut across" multiple abstractions in a program, and defy these forms of implementation.
 These concerns are called cross-cutting concerns or horizontal concerns.

-Logging exemplifies a crosscutting concern because a logging strategy necessarily affects every logged part of the system.
+Logging exemplifies a cross-cutting concern because a logging strategy must affect every logged part of the system.
 Logging thereby crosscuts all logged classes and methods.

-All AOP implementations have some crosscutting expressions that encapsulate each concern in one place.
+All AOP implementations have some cross-cutting expressions that encapsulate each concern in one place.
 The difference between implementations lies in the power, safety, and usability of the constructs provided.
-For example, interceptors that specify the methods to express a limited form of crosscutting, without much support for type-safety or debugging.
-AspectJ has a number of such expressions and encapsulates them in a special class, an aspect.
+For example, interceptors that specify the methods to express a limited form of cross-cutting, without much support for type-safety or debugging.
+AspectJ has a number of such expressions and encapsulates them in a special class, called an aspect.
 For example, an aspect can alter the behavior of the base code (the non-aspect part of a program) by applying advice (additional behavior) at various join points (points in a program) specified in a quantification or query called a pointcut (that detects whether a given join point matches).
-An aspect can also make binary-compatible structural changes to other classes, like adding members or parents.
+An aspect can also make binary-compatible structural changes to other classes, such as adding members or parents.

 History

-AOP has several direct antecedents A1 and A2: reflection and metaobject protocols, subject-oriented programming, Composition Filters and Adaptive Programming.
+AOP has several direct antecedents: reflection and metaobject protocols, subject-oriented programming, Composition Filters, and Adaptive Programming.

-Gregor Kiczales and colleagues at Xerox PARC developed the explicit concept of AOP, and followed this with the AspectJ AOP extension to Java.
-IBM's research team pursued a tool approach over a language design approach and in 2001 proposed Hyper/J and the Concern Manipulation Environment, which have not seen wide usage.
+Gregor Kiczales and colleagues at Xerox PARC developed the explicit concept of AOP and followed this with the AspectJ AOP extension to Java.
+IBM's research team pursued a tool approach over a language design approach and in 2001 proposed Hyper/J and the Concern Manipulation Environment, which have not seen wide use.

 The examples in this article use AspectJ.

 The Microsoft Transaction Server is considered to be the first major application of AOP followed by Enterprise JavaBeans.